class-proxima/Improved-Actor-Relation-Graph-based-Group-Activity-Recognition/README.md

 1. Our expirements proved that using MobileNet as backbone in feature extraction will improve the training speed by 35%.

-2. Our expirements proved that using NCC or SAD to calculate the pair-wise acotrs' appearance similarty and draw the actor relation graph can improve the group activity prediction accuracy.
+2. Our expirements proved that using NCC or SAD to calculate the pair-wise actors' appearance similarty and draw the actor relation graph can improve the group activity prediction accuracy.

    ![3](https://github.com/kuangzijian/Group-Activity-Recognition/blob/master/read_me_pictures/experiments.png)